 Pound Ridge, NY

 Built in 2008 in Scotts Corner, these are two affordable rental housing buildings with onsite parking.
 There are six affordable rental apartments in each of the two-story elevator buildings.
-Each unit includes a bedroom, bathroom, and living-room with a small refrigerator and sink area.
-The three units on each floor share a large country kitchen, a living-room and laundry facilities.
-The units are available to households with persons age 55 and above and with annual incomes of 50-60 percent of Westchester’s annual median income.
+Each unit includes a bedroom, bathroom, and living room with a small refrigerator and sink area.
+The three units on each floor share a large country kitchen, a living room, and laundry facilities.
+The units are available to households with persons aged 55 and above and with annual incomes of 50-60 percent of Westchester’s annual median income.

 More information: